1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 There are several enrollment periods, in addition to the seven-month initial enrollment period.
 If you missed signing up for Part B during that initial enrollment period and you aren't working, you can sign up for Part B during the general enrollment period that runs from January 1 to March 31 and coverage will begin on July 1.
 But you will have to pay a 10% penalty for life for each 12-month period you delay in signing up for Part B. Those who are still working, though, can sign up later without penalty during a special enrollment period, which lasts for eight months after you stop working (regardless of whether you have retiree health benefits or COBRA).
 If you miss your special enrollment period, you will need to wait to the general enrollment period to sign up.
 Open enrollment, which runs from October 15 to December 7 every year, allows you to change Part D plans or Medicare Advantage plans for the following year, if you choose to do so.
 (People can now change Medicare Advantage plans outside of open enrollment if they switch into a plan given a five-star quality rating by the government.)

 One cost for Medicare is decreasing -- the dreaded Part D "doughnut hole."
 That is the period during which you must pay out of pocket for your drugs.
-For 2014, the coverage gap begins when a beneficiary's total drug costs reach $2,850.
-Catastrophic coverage, with the government picking up most costs, begins when a patient's out-of-pocket costs reach $4,550.
+For 2017, the coverage gap begins when a beneficiary's total drug costs reach $3,700.
+Catastrophic coverage, with the government picking up most costs, begins when a patient's out-of-pocket costs reach $4,950.
 Because of the health care law, the amount a beneficiary pays while in the doughnut hole is gradually shrinking, so that by 2020, beneficiaries will pay just 25% of the costs of their generic and brand-name drugs while in the coverage gap.
-For 2014, the discount on brand-name drugs in the coverage gap remains at 52.5%, and the federal subsidy for generics will rise to 28%, from 21%.
+For 2017, the discount on brand-name drugs in the coverage gap is 60%, and the federal subsidy for generics is 49%.

 Besides shrinking the costs that beneficiaries will pay for prescription drugs in the Part D doughnut hole, health care reform also increased the number of free preventive services available to Medicare beneficiaries.
 You get an annual free "wellness" visit to develop or update a personalized prevention plan.
 Beneficiaries also get a free cardiovascular screening every five years, annual mammograms, annual flu shots, and screenings for cervical, prostate and colorectal cancers.